Tony-Thompson/Organization-Normative-Framework-ONF-/README.md

 # Organization-Normative-Framework-ONF

-At its essence, the ONF is a company-wide repository of Application Security Controls and processes.
-Looking Local will store and update ASCs in a central library called an ASC Library, which is part of the ONF.
+Looking Local's ONF is a company-wide repository of Application Security Controls and processes.
+We will store and update ASCs in a central library called an ASC Library, which is part of the ONF.
 The ONF also specifies how and when a product should use a particular security activity, such as conducting a penetration test.
 It groups ASCs by level of trust, which is described in the ASC at <https://github.com/Tony-Thompson/Application-Security-Controls-and-processes>.

-The ONF also includes a list of all of the elements in the business, regulatory, and technological contexts.
-For example, a bank may have the following:
+This ONF also includes a list of all of the elements in our business, regulatory, and technological contexts.
+Taking BetterOff as an example, it may have the following:

 ## Business contexts:

-Application is an online banking application Application is internal facing
+Product is an online application enabling claimants to self serve by applying online for benefit assessments and applications

-Application is external facing
+Product is and external facing application

 Application allows money transfer

 ## Regulatory contexts:

-Application is subject to European Privacy Directive Application is subject to PCI DSS
+Application is subject to European Privacy Directive

+Application is subject to GDPR

 Application is subject to Gramm–Leach–Bliley Act (GLBA)

 ## Technological contexts:

 Application is web-based

 Application is an embedded system

 Application uses RESTful web services

 Application uses a SQL database

 Application uses Java

 The ONF application specifications repository, which is essentially a place to store functional requirements for all applications, can be found in our Application Lifecycle Management tool -  Atlassian JIRA. <https://cognovi.atlassian.net/>